How to Grow Rosemary from Seed

-- Scientific Name: Salvia rosmarinus (formerly Rosmarinus officinalis)
+- Scientific Name: Salvia rosmarinus (Rosmarinus officinalis)

 - Hardiness Zone: Annual, Perennial Zones 6-11